Peninsula Township Parks

 Pelizzari Natural Area (map opens in new tab)

-Please stay on the marked trails and keep your dog on a leash while in the Pelizzari Natural Area.
-Contact Dave Murphy at email@example.com for questions about Pelizzari Natural Area.
+Please stay on the marked trails and keep your dog on a leash while hiking this lovely addition to the township's parks system.
+Contact Dave Murphy at firstname.lastname@example.org for questions about Pelizzari Natural Area.

 Bowers Harbor Park (map opens in new tab)